LisaHackett97/HiddenIrishTravels/TESTING.md

 Also changed the columns for large screen.
 Resolved.

 - When testing the recommendation forms, discovered that the Add new allowed 500 chars on the details.
 But edit form was restirected to 200.
 Causes issues for users when trying to update details.
 Resolved by updating the restriction on the edit form.

+#### Bug/issue not fully resolved

+Cloudinary is used for the admin to upload images.
+Data is console logged where admin can access the info.
+I followed code as per the cloudinary docs.
+I did not have the time or knowledge to use to info (value returned from API) and either display to user or use to pass to a form in order to upload info directly to DB, instead of having to manually update these image details.

 [Back to table of contents](#table-of-contents)